Area Guide: The Hertfordshire market town of Tring

 Sport and leisure

-For a more comprehensive sporting experience, the Tring Sports Centre can be found in the grounds of Tring School.
-The building contains a 25m pool, artificial football pitch and multi-purpose sports hall, which are all open for public use.
+Tring Sports Centre, in the grounds of Tring School, houses a 25m pool, artificial football pitch and multi-purpose sports hall, which are all open for public use.

-Tring Local History Museum on Brook Street, offers an interactive and engaging timeline of the town's history for children and adults.
+Then there's Tring Local History Museum, which offers an interactive and engaging timeline of the town's history for children and adults.

 Food and drink

 A local favourite is the Kings Arms, a traditional pub serving good quality British food and well-kept ales, proudly free of all ‘electronic distractions’, from gaming machines to TVs.

 Another popular option is Crockers' Chef's Table, which offers "the ultimate in relaxed fine dining".
 Diners are invited to take a seat at the 15-seat chef's table and watch as their food is prepared in front of them using fresh, seasonal ingredients.